sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 ## Natural Language Processing
 So to solve my pain I decided to grab https://spacy.io/ and do some NLP on the subtitles so that I could identify the proper parts of speech and get an accurate representation of the words I needed to learn.

-The way spaCy works is you can send it a sentence and it'll return you a set of tokens:
+The way spaCy works is you can send it a sentence and it will return you a set of tokens:

 ```
 >>> import spacy